The following articles are intended to help patients and providers better understand several areas of laboratory medicine.

 Wellness and Prevention in an Era of Patient Responsibility

-As health care consumers have taken on more responsibility for their care, increased attention has been given to the value of preventive medicine.
-This article discusses how you can take an active role in your health care, offering general suggestions as well as more detail on the role of screening tests.
+As healthcare consumers have taken on more responsibility for their health, increased attention has been given to the value of preventive medicine.
+This article discusses how you can take an active role in your healthcare, offering general suggestions as well as more detail on the role of screening tests.

 Test Preparation: Your Role

 It is important to prepare for your tests as instructed to ensure that your test results are reliable.
 Follow any instructions you are given as certain behaviors may effect some test results.

 Medical laboratories use a variety of methodologies, including immunoassay (IA), enzyme-linked immunoassay (ELISA), western blot, fluorescence in situ hybridization (FISH), and polymerase chain reaction (PCR), and these are explained in this article.